To get a good Reading score you need to

 3 texts of increasing difficulty.

 So that’s 20 minutes per text.

-The language in the text is Academic: formal, technical, scientific and complex.
-But many people do not read this kind of text in everyday life, so they are not used to it.
+- The language in the text is Academic: formal, technical, scientific and complex.
+The difficulty is that many people do not read this kind of text in everyday life, so they are not used to it.

 You need a very good knowledge of vocabulary and an ability to follow complex language in a very tight time-limit and under pressure.